raceychan/lihil/README.md

 ## Why not just FastAPI?

-I have been using FastAPI since october 2020, and have built dozens of apps using it, I am greatly satisfied with its API design and DI system, there a few architectual decisions I'd like to change and a few functionalities I'd like to have, specificially:
+I have been using FastAPI since october 2020, and have built dozens of apps using it.
+I am greatly satisfied with its API design and DI system, there a few architectual decisions I'd like to change and a few functionalities I'd like to have, specificially:

 ### DI (dependency injection)

-NOTE: `Dependens` refers to fastapi's di system
+NOTE: `Depends` refers to fastapi's di system

 - Availability, `Depends` is simple and easy to use, but it is tightly coupled with routes and requests, which limits its usability, a DI system that can be used across different levels and components of my application is prefered to avoid creating duplicated resources.

 - performance, `Depends` is resolved in a giant function which slows down dependency resolution as it does not optimize for different kind of dependency.

+### Data validation

+From my project experiences, using msgspec over pydantic for data deserialization and validation brought more than 10x performance boost.

+`msgspec.Struct` is extremly performant, it is faster to create than a plain python class, and is often faster than a regular `dict` for non-trivial cases.

-### Testclient
+### Testing

 I'd like to have a finer control of how my application works, take this endpoint as an example: